benben6515/covid-19-message/README.md

 ### Description

-- open it, and click button to send message to 1922
+- Open it, and click button to send message to 1922
+- Input it, create your data
-- search it, search your record data
+- Search it, search your record data
-- TODO: edit it, customize your personal location
+- Edit it, customize your personal location
-- TODO: delete it, customize your personal location
+- Delete it, customize your personal location
+- Clear it, clear your old data and start create new data

 ### This a side project base on `Vitesse` lite version